Dedifferentiation: Vertebrates

 Across various vertebrate models that have been used to study cell behavior during wound healing, dedifferentiation is consistently reflected by changes in gene expression, morphology, and proliferative activity that distinguish it from its previously terminally differentiated state.

-Zebrafish (Danio rerio)
+Zebrafish

-Upon injury, zebrafish cardiomyocytes have been found to have the capability to differentiate and subsequently rapidly proliferate as a wound healing response.
+Upon injury, zebrafish (Danio rerio) cardiomyocytes have been found to have the capability to differentiate and subsequently rapidly proliferate as a wound healing response.
 Specifically, resection of up to 20% of the zebrafish ventricle regenerates via the proliferation of already differentiated cardiomyocyte.
 The cardiomyocytes dedifferentiation is observed through detachment from other cells as well as changes in morphology.

 Mice

 In mouse myotubes, dedifferentiation was induced upon the suppression of two tumor suppressor genes, encoding the retinoblastoma protein and alternative reading frame protein.
 These murine primary myotube cells then exhibited a decrease in differentiated cardiomyocyte gene expression, an increase in proliferation, and a change in morphology.
 Moreover, mouse Schwann cells were shown to have a capability to differentiate when the Ras/Raf/ERK pathway is activated.
 In this study, the addition of Ras blocks Schwann cell differentiation and induces dedifferentiation.
 A decrease in Schwann cell gene expression marks this transition.
 After dedifferentiation, new cells can be generated by re-entering the cell cycle and proliferating, then redifferentiating to myelinate the mice neurons.